Fort Foster Park Dog Rules, Kittery, Maine | New Laws 2025

 Fort Foster Park Dog Rules, Maine

 Discover essential Fort Foster Park dog rules in Kittery, Maine.
-Learn about leash requirements, waste management, and pet-friendly policies for a fun visit!
+For a fun visit, learn about leash requirements, waste management, and pet-friendly policies!

 Fort Foster Dog Licensing

 All dogs over six months old or within ten days of ownership must be licensed.
 Owners must provide a current rabies vaccination certificate for licensing.
-Licenses are valid till 31st December.
-Dogs need to get their license renewed on or before 31st January.
+Licenses are valid until 31 December.
+Dogs need to get their license renewed on or before 31 January.
 A late fee is applicable for licenses after January.
-If the dog is spayed or neutered, proof needs to be submitted.
+Proof that the dog is spayed or neutered needs to be submitted.

 About Dog-Friendly Fort Foster Park – Kittery, ME

 Fort Foster has 88 acres of natural beauty.
 The park is full of greenery and coastal beauty.
 There are three beaches in the park.
-The Pier’s south beach gives access to deeper waters.
-The sandy beaches offer shallow water.
+The Pier’s south beach offers access to deeper waters, while the sandy beaches offer shallow water.

-The park has a nature trail that connects all the three beaches. it has a 565-foot pier that goes out to the ocean.
-Pavillions can be booked for special events here.
+The park has a nature trail connecting all three beaches.
+Its 565-foot pier extends into the ocean.
+Pavilions can be booked for special events here.

 Fort Foster Park, ME